 Are you a carer or do you know someone who is?

 Clearly, the contribution carers make to society and supporting vulnerable people to remain at home is vital.
-For many, caring is a part and parcel of life, but without the right support, there can be costs to the carers own health & wellbeing.
-Supporting carers is key to enabling them to continue in their caring role and maintaining their own health and wellbeing.
+For many, caring is a part and parcel of life, but without the right support, there can be costs to the carers own health and health and wellbeing.

 Shropshire Council is committed to supporting carers in their caring role and may be able to help in a range of ways: from signposting to groups or sources of help and support in the community through to carrying out an assessment of the carers own needs (a Carers Assessment) which gives the carer a chance to discuss any help they might need to maintain their own health and balance caring with their own life, work and family.

 Carers will receive an information pack which details a wide range of sources of advice and support that might be useful and a referral to Crossroads Together.
 Other support might include access to training, support to return to or remain in work and respite.

 Carers in an emergency situation that affects their caring responsibilities are advised to contact Shropshire Council’s First Point of Contact – 03456 789044 during office hours and the Emergency Duty Team - 03456 789040 for emergencies out of office hours.
 Shropshire Council will use the resources we have already in place to offer appropriate support, doing everything we can to ensure people can stay safe and well at home.

 However, many carers remain unaware of the sources of help and support available to them.